dmarczydlo/wag-wise-mentor/docs/project-plan.md

    - Set up test database for integration tests
    - Create test utilities and helpers
    - Implement AAA (Arrange-Act-Assert) pattern in all tests
-   - Use in-memory providers for repository testing
+   - Use concrete implementations of abstract classes for repository testing

 5. **Setup Frontend Testing with Vitest** ✅
    - Configure Vitest for React component and utility testing